 Expert Baking Tips

-- Smoothing the Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
-If you leave it misshapen, that’s how it will remain when baked.
-When the batter is in the cupcake tin, gently smooth the tops with a butter knife.
+- Smooth the Batter- Many gluten free batters have a way of staying exactly as they are placed, when baked.
+When the batter is in the cupcake pan, gently smooth the tops with a butter knife prior to baking.

-- Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the cookies their dark hue.
-If you only have one type on hand, use natural unsweetened or dutch...just know their color will not be as dark as mine.
-DO NOT use dark alone; it will make your cupcakes too dry and bitter.
+- Use 2 Types of Cocoa Powder in the Frosting- The 2 types of cocoa powders give the frosting its dark hue.
+If you only have one type on hand, use natural unsweetened or dutch, just know the color will not be as dark as mine.
+Do not use dark alone; it will make your frosting too chalky and bitter.

 Recipe FAQs